Acquiring customers is nice. Retaining customers is good. But turning your customers into brand advocates is best.

 Word-of-mouth has ‘always’ been one of the cheapest and most efficient forms of advertising.
 Knowing this fact, even in today’s Internet and technology age, brands, irrespective of their size and industry are including this approach in their marketing strategies to grow their business.

 Moreover, consumers today are smart.
 They no longer believe false advertising or promotions by brand.
 Today before buying a product, a consumer will seek recommendations from friends/family, check reviews about the product & company on company’s business website & review platforms and even check brand’s social channels.
-Thanks to technology, information hungry consumers are getting all the details about the product, service or company right at their fingertips; based on which they make their purchase.
-This makes it vital for brands to be in good books of their customers.
+Thanks to technology, information-hungry consumers are getting all the details about the product, service or company right at their fingertips; based on which they make their purchase.
+This makes it vital for brands to be in good books for their potential customers.

 “A brand is no longer what we tell customers it is – it is what customers tell each other it is” – Scott Cook

 So, are you taking advantage of your hidden wealth – your customers – to market your business?
 If not, it’s time you realize the untapped value of your this most important asset.

 Here I have pinned down some killer tactics you ‘must’ use to persuade your customers to do all the talking about your brand:

 - Asking Brand Advocates for Valuable Feedback and Publishing Actionable Customer Testimonials on Website